GabeOchieng/Zomato_Restaurants_Analysis/README.md

 Analysis of Zomato Restaurants to gain knowledge of rating and popularity in different cities.

-- Analysis I: Below three images include rating analysis
+- Analysis I: Below three images include rating analysis with mover-over tool tip functionalities

 ## 1) Filtered record of highest and lowest rated restaurants of India: